Sisters of Charity of Saint Elizabeth

-The Sisters of Charity of Saint Elizabeth are a Roman Catholic apostolic congregation of pontifical right, based in the Convent Station area of Morris Township, New Jersey, United States.
+The Sisters of Charity of Saint Elizabeth is a Roman Catholic apostolic congregation of pontifical right, based in the Convent Station area of Morris Township, New Jersey, United States.
 The religious order was established in 1859 in Newark, New Jersey, following the example of Elizabeth Ann Seton's community that was founded in 1809 in Emmitsburg, Maryland.

 History

 Mother Mary Xavier Mehegan, S.C.

 In 1858, the first bishop of the Roman Catholic Archdiocese of Newark, James Roosevelt Bayley, a nephew of Elizabeth Ann Seton, applied to Mount Saint Vincent's, New York, for sisters to form a separate motherhouse in his diocese.
 Mary Xavier Mehegan, a member of the Sisters of Charity of New York was placed in charge of St. Mary's, Newark.

 At the request of Bishop Bayley, Sister Mary Xavier was appointed superior of the new foundation, with Sister Mary Catherine Nevin as her assistant.
 The habit and the constitutions of the Sisters of Charity in New York were retained.
 On 29 September, 1859, the new community was formally opened in St. Mary's, Newark, the first superior general being the Reverend Bernard J. McQuaid, later Bishop of Rochester, New York.
 Bishop Bayley had strongly advocated a change in the head-dress of the sisters.
 This, however, was not carried into effect until 1874, when the black cap adopted by Mother Seton was replaced by a white one with a black veil.